xenforo-ltd/docs/docs/macos-dev.md

 # macOS development environment with concurrent PHP versions

 To get the most out of the XenForo framework, you'll want to have a local webserver capable of running XenForo, along with capable debugger and a code editor that understands the code and can help you get around it.

 Thankfully, these requirements are now simple to meet and won't cost you anything.

-This document and its accompanying video will help you to get started on a Macintosh running macOS 11 *Big Sur* or later.
+This document and its accompanying video will help you to get started on a Macintosh running macOS 11 _Big Sur_ or later.
 If you want to skip the explanations, you can skip the document and just read the [summary](#summary).

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/kiFqrd_dHz8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
----

-As a bonus, this approach will allow you to run **multiple versions of PHP *at the same time***, so you could run instances of XenForo 1.5 on PHP 5.6, XenForo 2.1 on PHP 7.4 and XenForo 2.2 on PHP 8.0 if you wanted to, **without** having to manually switch the PHP version whenever you want to access a particular version.
+As a bonus, this approach will allow you to run **multiple versions of PHP _at the same time_**, so you could run instances of XenForo 1.5 on PHP 5.6, XenForo 2.1 on PHP 7.4 and XenForo 2.2 on PHP 8.0 if you wanted to, **without** having to manually switch the PHP version whenever you want to access a particular version.
 More on that later.

 !!! note
 	You must be logged into macOS with a user account with administrative privileges in order to complete the steps in this document.

 ## Homebrew

 [Homebrew](https://brew.sh) is a package manager for macOS that provides a relatively easy way to install all the components you need to run a local web and database server.
 It can do a lot more than that too, but that's beyond the scope of this document.

 One great thing about Homebrew is that it installs its packages into a single directory tree, so it is nicely walled-off from the rest of your Mac, making maintenance and uninstallation far less painful than other methods.